wildanre/moonbeam-goldsky/README.md

 ## Development Notes

 ### Configuration
-- Network settings are defined in `config/base.json`
+- Network settings are defined in `config`
 - Contract addresses and start block are configurable
 - Schema defines all trackable entities and their relationships